 What is a transformer

-What are the conditions of an ideal transformer
+What are the components and fittings of a power transformer

 The components of the power transformers are iron core, the windings, tap changing gear, and protection equipment for the transformer.
 The iron core provides the magnetic circuit, windings the tank containing transformer and oil, tap changing gear, and other fitting associated with the operation and protection equipment for the transformer.

 What are the types of power transformers